wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

     }
     ```

-1. Use the public address in your RDP connection.
+1. Use the public address in your Remote Desktop connection.
 Note the address with your administrator password.

 ## Connect to the VM